+Marine studies offers students the chance to learn about and appreciate marine ecosystems, equipping them with the knowledge and skills to protect them.
+This course promotes an ethical approach to using marine resources.
+It combines practical and theoretical learning, helping students develop skills to address real-world problems.
 The Marine Studies Syllabus offers a broad range of options related to Marine Science and Technology.
-Two major components of the course are SCUBA diving and Maritime Operations.
+A major component of the course is SCUBA diving.
 Competence in SCUBA diving increases awareness and appreciation of the marine environment, a useful attribute for students who wish to undertake further study in marine science.
 SCUBA allows students to spend time identifying marine species and investigating marine ecologies.
-Maritime Operations is a comprehensive course in its own right, developing vocational competence in commercial boat handling, navigation, shipboard safety and seamanship.

 By the end of the course, a student of Marine Studies will have developed an appreciation of the marine environment and its workings.
 They will have become skilled in operating in this environment.
-In order to achieve this they will undertake the following:
+In order to achieve this, they will undertake the following:

-- Open Water and/or Advanced SCUBA accreditation with Jetty Dive - Statement of Attainment or Certificate II Maritime Operations with North Coast TAFE (opening the way to a Coxswain's Certificate) - First Aid certification - Recreational Boat Licence - Radio Operators Licence - Bronze Medallion (Cert II public water safety)
+- Open Water and/or Advanced SCUBA accreditation with Jetty Dive - Recreational Boat Licence (optional) - Radio Operators Licence (optional) - Bronze Medallion (Cert II public water safety) (optional)